yariker/MvvmMicro/README.md

 ## Supported platforms
 - .NET Framework 4.5 & .NET 5.0 (WPF)
-- .NET Standard 2.0 (Xamarin.Forms)
+- Universal Windows Platform (UWP)
-- Universal Windows Platform
+- .NET Standard 2.0

 ## Installation
 The primary way to use MvvmMicro is by adding the [nuget](https://www.nuget.org/packages/MvvmMicro) package to your project: